 Fun Fact About the "new" Office File Format and Zip Bomb

 This is nothing new to us, all the new Office file formats is now end with an extra x (ex. .doc become .docx, .xls become .xlsx etc).
 In 2007, Microsoft introduced a new file format for it’s Office suite with the release of Office 2007.
-But little you may know, the new file format is essentially just an extra zip compressed layer that were using the Open XML file format.
+But little you may know, the new file format is essentially just an extra zip compressed layer that was using the Open XML file format.

 Zip Bomb

-So this leads to the question what is a zip bomb ?
+So this leads to the question what is a zip-bomb?
 And why all the new Office file might potentially vulnerable to such attack.

 a Zip bomb is the file "42.zip" which is 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom layer archive containing a 4.3 gigabyte file for a total of 4.5 petabytes of uncompressed data.

-So how You can make a zip bomb ?
+So how You can make a zip bomb?

-If you are fascinated by the “clever” idea behind zip bomb, and would like to try it yourself there is an excellent thread from Stackoverflow on how you can make a zip bomb.
+If you are fascinated by the “clever” idea behind zip-bomb and would like to try it yourself there is an excellent thread from Stackoverflow on how you can make a zip bomb.

 Now going back to the topic why all the new Office file format might be vulnerable to this.
 It should be obvious now, because of the new file format is essential a zip file, and we’ve mentioned any zip file can be potentially a threat to become a zip bomb.